MelkoCollective/CDL_2020/Project_4_Ising_Annealer/README.md

 we provide more technical information the Ising Hamiltonians involved.
 Click on this link to begin learning about your tasks for this week!

-## Tasks include:
+## Summary of the Work

+### Task 1

-- Perform thermal annealing to solve for the groundstate of a ferromagnetic Ising model.
+Description:  Perform thermal annealing to solve for the groundstate of a ferromagnetic Ising model.
+Work:         We started with the original code and created a new version [Task_1](./Task_1.ipynb)

+### Task 2

-- Perform thermal annealing to solve for the groundstate of disordered Ising models.
+Description:  Perform thermal annealing to solve for the groundstate of disordered Ising models.
+Work:

+### Task 3

 - Apply what you have learned to solve the Hydrogen molecule groundstate.

-## Further Challenges:
+### Further Challenges:

 - Explore the annealing procedure on the Mattis glass.

-          We have explored this challenge, please consult the results section.

 - Devise a 2-local Ising Hamiltonian for the Hydrogen molecule, and compare your results.

-          We have created a 2-Local Ising Hamiltonian, please consult the results section.

 - Solve your 2-local Hamiltonian (or any Hamiltonian) on open-source commercial software, and compare the performance.

-          We have included a DWave Anneal for the H2 Molecule implementing a 2-Local Ising Hamiltonian, please see the results section.

 - Go wild and try thermal annealing on your favorite NP-hard problem!

-          We have attempted to implement a demonstration solver for a routing problem using 4 nodes.
-Please see the results section.

 ## Business Application